moralesUJI/IR2120_docker/README.md

 docker exec -it IMAGE_NAME /bin/bash
 ```

-__Warning__: If X grahics cannot be used make sure to execute the following command on the terminal before launching: the _exec_ command
+__Warning__: If X graphics cannot be used make sure to execute the following command on the terminal before launching: the _exec_ command

 ```
 xhost +